 What is the tertiary sector or what are tertiary activities?

-In particular, The tourism industry in the Republic of the Congo plays a vital role in its economy.
-With an annual influx of tourists, destinations like the Nouabalé-Ndoki National Park and the vibrant capital Brazzaville attract visitors, contributing to economic growth and employment opportunities.
+In particular, the tourism industry in the Republic of the Congo plays a vital role in its economy.
+Destinations like the Nouabalé-Ndoki National Park and the vibrant capital Brazzaville attract visitors, contributing to economic growth and employment opportunities.
 However, the ratio of tourist arrivals to the country’s population remains relatively low, highlighting potential for further development in this sector.

-Another example of tertiary economic activity is the mobile cellular sector, with approximately 5.6 million subscriptions, equating to about 97 per 100 inhabitants.
+Another example of tertiary economic activity is the mobile cellular sector, with approximately 5.6 million subscriptions, equating to about 95 per 100 inhabitants (as of 2023, World Bank).
 This connectivity fosters technological growth, enabling businesses and individuals to access information, communicate efficiently, and innovate, thereby enhancing overall economic development.

 Military Activities and Economic Sectors of Congo, Republic of the